 Under section 21(1) of the Parole Act 2002

 Christopher Daniel SHAW

 Hearing: 20 January 2016 at [withheld]

 Mr N Trendle – Panel Convenor

 DECISION OF THE BOARD

-(3) To reside at [withheld] and not to move from that address without the prior written approval of a probation officer.
+(3) To reside at an address approved by a Probation Officer and not to move from that address without the prior written approval of a Probation Officer.

 Mr N Trendle